andersr/QuickVote/README.md

 # TopicVoter App

-This is a simple Meteor app used for teaching Meteor basics.
+A meteor app used for an introductory talk on Meteor JS.